 It’s been a while since I’ve baked a dessert.
 I used to bake often.
-But as it turns out, baking every other day isn’t really conducive to a healthy lifestyle.
+But, as it turns out, baking every other day isn’t really conducive to a healthy lifestyle.
 However, there are times when the impulse to bake something sweet and chocolatey is all too consuming.
-And as usual my urge to bake last night wasn’t fully my idea.
-Ned had requested that I bake something, which was all the arm-twisting I needed!
+And as usual, my urge to bake last night wasn’t fully my idea.
+Ned had requested that I bake something, which, quite frankly, was all the arm-twisting I needed!

 Coconut Milk Brownies